High-performance core · v1.1

 $7.
 Less than a mechanical keycap.

-macOS 13.0 Ventura or later · Input Monitoring permission required
+macOS 13.0 Ventura or later · Apple Silicon & Intel

-Free 3-day trial · Pay once · Own forever · No subscription
+Pay once · Own forever · No subscription · No login required

-macOS requires this permission for any app that listens to keyboard events outside its own window.
-Typemac uses it only to trigger audio — it never logs, stores, or transmits keystroke data.
-Granted once from System Settings → Privacy & Security → Input Monitoring.
+macOS requires Input Monitoring permission for any app that listens to keyboard events outside its own window.
+Typemac uses it only to trigger audio playback — it never logs, stores, or transmits any keystroke data.
+You grant it once from System Settings → Privacy & Security → Input Monitoring.
 Our onboarding walks you through it.

-Why isn't it on the Mac App Store?
+Why isn't Typemac on the Mac App Store?

-No. Typemac only knows that a key was pressed and uses the key code to select the correct audio sample.
-No characters, no strings, no data leaves your machine.
+No. Typemac only detects that a key was pressed and uses the key code to select the correct audio sample.
+No characters, no strings, no data ever leaves your machine.

-Use the license recovery portal — enter your purchase email and it resends instantly.
+Use the license recovery portal at typemac.app/license — enter your purchase email and your key is resent instantly.

 Make a reel.
 Get Typemac free.